sarah-antillia/MultipleMyeloma-ImageMask-Dataset/README.md

 Each x sub-folder of test, train, and valid contains bmp image files, and y contains bmp mask files.
 <br>
 <b>
-Please note that test dataset has no y folder, which means that it has no mask (ground_truth) correspoding to test/x folder.
+Please note that test dataset has no y folder, which means that it has no mask (ground_truth) corresponding to test/x folder.
 </b>
 <br>